Welcome to Cultivate Healthy, Good Morning Washington viewers!

 If you are grilling make sure it is not over direct heat, the bread will burn.
 Put the pan on the side of the grill with no flame or charcoal and close the lid

 • Once done, brush butter all over the top and enjoy!

 Last, but not least is red velvet cupcakes.
-These are not health food by any means, but I do love dessert at a party.
-I figure any way to make something just a little better for you is a good idea, especially if it make the food even better as it does in this case.
+These treats are not health food by any means, but I do love dessert at a party.
+I figure any way to make something just a little healthier for you is a good idea, especially if it makes the food even tastier, as it does in this case.
 I chose red velvet cupcakes to mask the red color of the beets, but the truth is, the red color turns brown when cooked.
 That means you still have to use food coloring for these cupcakes, but if you wanted to make chocolate cupcakes, you could still use beets and no one would know!
 I have had beet-haters taste this recipe and LOVE it, so don’t knock it until you try it!
 Adding 1 cup of pureed cooked beets cuts the calories, fat, and sodium by 20% and boost the potassium by 50%.

 Red Velvet Beet Cupcakes with Cream Cheese Icing

 1 cup sugar

 1 teaspoons baking soda

 1 tsp of red food coloring